lemlac/pylem/README.md

 # Pylem

 **The primordial Python** — A Python-like programming language that bridges rapid development and high-performance systems code.
+See the [reference](docs/reference.md) doc for details.

 ## Why Pylem?